FreeStuffBot/website/resources/docs/privacy.md

 This section covers the FreeStuff Bot for Discord.

 Information we store about your Discord Server ("Server", "Guild") is limited to:
-* Your server id
+* Your Server id
 * The announcement channel id (if changed)
 * The role id to mention (if changed)
 * The settings you changed (for instance: price range, language or store filters)

-If your server is among the largest 1% of all clients (in terms of member count), we might also store the following data about your server:
+If your Server is among the largest 1% of all clients (in terms of member count), we might also store the following data about your Server:
-* Your server's name
+* Your Server's name
-* Your server's member count
+* Your Server's member count
-* Your server's icon
+* Your Server's icon
-* Your server's features
+* Your Server's features
 * Whether the bot is set up or not

 This last set of data is purely used for analytical purposes and will never be shared with any third parties or partners without your consent.
-If you would like to know if you fall under this category or would like to opt-out, please contact us with your server's id attached.
+If you would like to know if you fall under this category or would like to opt-out, please contact us with your Server's id attached.

-We do not collect any data about your server that you do not explicitly provide or is not listed above.
+We do not collect any data about your Server that you do not explicitly provide or is not listed above.

-If you want to get your data removed, please remove the Bot from your server.
-Your data might stay on our servers for up to 24h after it's deleted forever.
+If you want to get your data removed, please remove the Bot from your Server.
+Your data might stay on our Servers for up to 24h after it's deleted forever.

 If you have any questions regarding your data, please contact us via E-Mail: [team@freestuffbot.xyz](mailto:team@freestuffbot.xyz).